SmithsonianWorkshops/HydraResources/Regular_Expressions.md

   - Explanation: details on the meaning of your pattern
   - Match information: Each match (Note: you can export matches from this pane)
   - Quick reference: Regex reference guide
-- Left pane (click on three lines to reveal)
+- Left pane (click on three lines to reveal if it's hidden)
-  - Flavor: style of regex patterns, we're using PCRE
+  - Flavor: style of regex patterns, we're using `PCRE`, the default is `PCRE2`
   - Function
     - Match: Only match text, no replacement
-    - Substition: Match and replacement option
+    - Substitution: Match and replacement option
-  - Settings (wrench icon)
+  - Settings (gear icon)
     - Max Execution Time: increase for very large strings
     - Editor: option for display of test string and entry of pattern